imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 <a name="createcontactnote"></a>
 # **CreateContactNote**
-> ResourceLinkResponse CreateContactNote (CreateContactNoteInputObject createContactNoteInputObject, int? id, bool? xIgnoreNullValues = null)
+> ResourceLinkResponse CreateContactNote (CreateContactNoteInputObject createContactNoteInputObject, int? id)

 Create a new contact note.